jerbear1235/bluechip/removed_dependencies.md

 * Removed from the base repo.
 No clue where this goes?
 Think it's deprecated?
 * cosmossdk.io/api
 - Reverted from v0.8 to v0.7.
 Because they wanted to deprecate cosmos-sdk/module/crisis but it is still used by wasmd.
+* x/pageinflation/keeper/msg_server_creator_pool_mint
+- Deleted the truncation of int.
+Maybe this is not needed at all?
+- Added missing app modules. see todos there.
+How do we fix it?
+(Note: Use the new ignite app to check how they define modules?)